RichardByrne95/CI-MS4-TuckIn/README.md

 -   Try/except syntax is used to redirect the user if anything goes wrong.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
--   All HTML was formatted using VSCode's built in formatters.
+-   All HTML was formatted using VSCode's built-in formatters.

 ## Deployment